prateektater/sample/README.md

 It includes basic concepts of database, testing and CI/CD using Travis CI and Docker.

 ## For Docker

+for building docker image write in terminal

+docker-compose up

-check docker container with command docker ps
+open another terminal and write check docker container id with command docker ps

 copy the container id

-open another terminal and write

 docker exec -it "docker id" bash -l